 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.

-Sinai Liberation Day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula during the rule of President “Mohamed Anwar Sadat” in 1982, a holiday in Egypt.
+Sinai liberation day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula when Egypt recovered the land of Sinai and the withdrawal of the last Israeli soldier from the city of Taba in 1988.

-Egypt celebrates its first military victory in the October War, which leads to the liberation of Sinai from the occupation, also during the rule of President "Mohamed Anwar Sadat".
+Egypt celebrates its first military victory in the October War, which leads to the liberation of Sinai from occupation, also during the rule of President "Mohamed Anwar Sadat".

-It has no fixed day but it's most probably in April or May during spring it's a Public holiday where Egyptians like to go to national parks and eat dry fish and fruits so when you visit Egypt during that holiday you' l find everything is different in Egypt.
+It has no fixed day but it's most probably in April during spring it's a Public holiday where Egyptians like to go to national parks and eat dry fish and fruits so when you visit Egypt during that holiday you' l find everything is different in Egypt.